 There are several auditoriums and an open-air stage in the Parco della Musica.
 There are performances in all styles.

-Atlantico is a concert hall in the EUR district.
-You can take the Metro B to EUR Fermi and then bus 705 or 706 to Colombo / Atlantico.
+Atlantico is a concert hall in the EUR neighborhood.
+You take Metro B to EUR Fermi and then bus 705 or 706 to Colombo / Atlantico.

 Palazzo dello Sport

-The Palazzo dello Sport is a multifunctional hall in which concerts take place regularly.
-It is located in the EUR district and can be easily reached with the Palasport Metro B station.
+The Palazzo dello Sport is a multifunctional hall where concerts are held regularly.
+It is located in Quartier EUR and is easily accessible by Metro B station Palasport.

 Largo Venue is a cultural center on Via Prenestina.

 The Teatro Brancaccio on Via Merulana also hosts musical events.